Browse by Medical Category

 The Health Decision Sciences Center at Massachusetts General Hospital supports the delivery of patient decision aids in primary and specialty care.

-Clinicians at Massachusetts General Hospital (MGH) are able to order patient decision aids (PtDAs) through the electronic medical record for a variety of health topics including cardiology, mental health, women’s health, orthopedics, men’s health and geriatrics.
-The PtDA prescription may be ordered in a web-based or print format.
-It is documented in the patient’s chart and the order is fulfilled by staff at the Health Decision Sciences Center.
+Started in 2005, Massachusetts General Hospital has one of the first Shared Decision Making Programs in the country.
+We have extensive experience supporting the delivery of patient decision aids (PtDAs) in primary and specialty care.
+Mass General clinicians are able to order PtDAs through the electronic medical record for a variety of health topics including cardiology, mental health, women’s health, orthopedics, men’s health and geriatrics.
+When the order is placed, a note is automatically put in the patient’s chart and the order is fulfilled by staff at the Health Decision Sciences Center.

 We work with departments and practices at Mass General and across Partners to design processes that reliably identify eligible patients and distribute PtDAs.
 In some practices, the ordering is driven by physicians, in others it is driven by patients, health educators or other staff.
 We also work hard to take advantage of health information technology to increase the use of the tools.
 For example, at Mass General we have integrated with our Clinical Referral Management System (CRMS) to link decision aid orders at the point of referral from primary care to orthopedics.